Tether

 Tether's two AI engines — NLP (Groq LLM) and Bio-Acoustic (Rust WASM) — share context automatically:

-• The latest biomarker report is injected into the AI system prompt before every chat request
+• The latest biomarker report (including confidence score and all 5 metrics) is injected into the AI system prompt before every chat request

-• When the patient asks "how am I doing?", the AI references actual biomarker readings (breathing rate, cough events, energy levels)
+• When the patient asks "how am I doing?", the AI references actual biomarker readings (breathing rate, cough events, energy levels, zero-crossing rate)

 • If biomarkers are in "alert" status, the AI proactively warns the patient and recommends contacting their care team